Peterson AFB Relocation Information

 First-time home buyers,renters, and veteran buyers have plenty of options, but will find competition in the most popular neighborhoods: Downtown Colorado Springs, Old Colorado City, Manitou Springs, Broadmoor Bluffs, Briargate, Northgate, Fountain, and Powers.

-Here’s a couple of housing hunting tips:
+Here are a couple of housing hunting tips:

 2. Many Colorado homes have basements and the area regularly has bursts of intense rains that invoke flooding.
 If your home does not have a sump pump, it likely is a wise future investment.